RoikkuTo/react-html-writer/README.md

 ### String
 `<String />`

-This component is only used to write strings, so you cannot specify any string if not through the **text** property.
+This component is only used to write **strings**, so you cannot specify any string if not through the `text` property.
 | Properties | Type   | Description                                                               |
 | ---------- | ------ | ------------------------------------------------------------------------- |
 | text       | String | Define the string to write                                                |